Sponsor

 What is a Gang?

-A gang is defined as an organization, association or group of three or more persons, whether formal or informal, which has a common name and/or common identifying signs or symbols, whose members individually and/or collectively engage in criminal activity.
+A gang is defined as an organization, association, or group of three or more persons, whether formal or informal, with a common name and/or common identifying signs or symbols, whose members engage in criminal activity individually and/or collectively.

 • Identity through recognition